How to make money with a business directory website

 3) Sell extra services.

-Listings can be anything: Business Listings, Events Listings, Jobs Listings, Classified Listings, Real Estate listings and anything else that comes to your mind.
-The only difference are few custom fields.
+Listings can be anything: Business Listings, Events Listings, Jobs Listings, Classified Listings, Real Estate listings, and anything else that comes to your mind.

-A lot of the business that will be listed in the directory, could require help for easy tasks like creating and maintaining a Facebook, Twitter or Instagram account.
+Many businesses listed in the directory could require help with easy tasks like creating and maintaining a Facebook, Twitter, or Instagram account.

-They could be looking for design, photography or marketing services.
-They could even need a full website.
+They could be looking for design, photography, or marketing services.
+They could even need a complete website.

-By including these services in your listings packages, you could find a new stream of revenues.
+By including these services in your listing packages, you could find a new stream of revenues.

-It goes without saying that a directory should have a blog too.
-In a lot of cases the blog comes first and the directory follows.
+A directory should have a blog too.
+In many cases, the blog comes first, and the directory follows.

 6 Improve your conversion rates

-The technique with the highest conversion rate, according to our statistics, is still telemarketing.
+According to our statistics, the technique with the highest conversion rate is still telemarketing.

-In our experience you get two questions repeatedly from potential customers when starting out:
+In our experience, you get two questions repeatedly from potential customers when starting: